welkineins/tool-list/README.md

 ## Code Review
 - [Gerrit](https://www.gerritcodereview.com/) - Gerrit provides web based code review and repository management for the Git version control system.
 - [Review Board](https://www.reviewboard.org/) - Review Board takes the pain out of code review,saving you time, money, and sanity so you can focus on making great software.

+## Text Editor
+- [StackEditor](https://stackedit.io/) - StackEdit provides very handy formatting buttons and shortcuts, thanks to PageDown, the WYSIWYG-style markdown editor used by Stack Overflow.